Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Recording incidents

 All incidents relating to nudes and semi-nudes being shared need to be recorded by the DSP and kept separate from other records for the children and young people in the setting.
 This includes incidents that have been referred to external agencies and those that have not.
-For incidents that have not been reported to police or social services, education settings should record their reason for doing so and ensure it is signed off by the headteacher or setting’s manager/leadership team.
+For incidents that have not been reported to police or social services, education settings should record their reason for doing so and ensure it is signed off by the headteacher or setting’s manager or leadership team.

 Reporting nudes and semi-nudes online

 Children and young people may need help and support with the removal of nudes and semi-nudes from devices and social media, especially if they are distressed.
 Most online service providers offer a reporting function for account holders and some offer a public reporting function to enable a third party to make a report on behalf of a child or young person.
+More information can be found on individual providers’ websites, platforms or apps where they should make public their Terms of Service and process for reporting.

 The quickest way to get content removed from the internet is for the person who posted it to take it down.
 If the child or young person posted the content themselves using their account they should be asked to log in and delete it.
 If someone else posted the image or reposted it, they should be asked to log in and delete it from any sites they've shared it on.